Tinche/uapi/docs/handlers.md

 ### Query Parameters

 To receive query parameters, annotate a handler parameter with any type that hasn't been overriden and is not a [path parameter](handlers.md#path-parameters).
-The {py:class}`App <uapi.base.App>`'s dependency injection system is configured to fulfill handler parameters from query parameters by default; directly when annotated as strings or Any or through the App's converter if any other type.
+The {class}`App <uapi.base.App>`'s dependency injection system is configured to fulfill handler parameters from query parameters by default; directly when annotated as strings or Any or through the App's converter if any other type.
 Query parameters may have default values.

 Query params will be present in the [OpenAPI schema](openapi.md); parameters with defaults will be rendered as `required=False`.